h7b/h7b-dendron-netlify/vault/notes.reading.tax-investors-us.ordinary-dividend.md

 ref: [Investopedia](https://www.investopedia.com/terms/o/ordinary-dividends.asp)

-Dividends are considered *ordinary* by default, unless they meet specific criteria put in place by the IRS to be classified as *[[qualified|notes.reading.etf-tax-us.qualified-dividend]]*.
+Dividends are considered *ordinary* by default, unless they meet specific criteria put in place by the IRS to be classified as *[[qualified|notes.reading.tax-investors-us.qualified-dividend]]*.

 The tax rate you pay on ordinary dividend earnings is at the same level as taxes for regular federal income or wages.